Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 Related: Will RAID Stain Walls or Carpet?

-Dealing with Wasps with Pest Control
+Dealing with Wasps Using Pest Control

 As discussed above, various chemicals like wasp bombs and foggers can definitely get rid of these buggers and their cousins effectively.